Hampton Court Palace: Stuarts and early Hanoverians

 After the death of Queen Mary, King William lost interest in the renovations, and work ceased.
 However, it was in Hampton Court Park in 1702 that he fell from his horse, later dying from his injuries at Kensington Palace.
 He was succeeded by his sister-in-law Queen Anne who continued the decoration and completion of the state apartments.
-On Queen Anne's death in 1714 the Stuart dynasty came to an end.
+On Queen Anne's death in 1714 the House of Stuart's rule came to an end.

 Queen Anne's successor was George I; he and his son George II were the last monarchs to reside at Hampton Court.
 Under George I six rooms were completed in 1717 to the design of John Vanbrugh.
-Under George II and his wife, Caroline of Ansbach, further refurbishment took place, with the architect William Kent employed to design new furnishings and decor including the Queen's Staircase, (1733) and the Cumberland Suite (1737) for the Duke of Cumberland.
+Under George II and his wife, Caroline of Ansbach, further refurbishment took place, with the architect William Kent employed to design new furnishings and décor including the Queen's Staircase, (1733) and the Cumberland Suite (1737) for the Duke of Cumberland.
 Today, the Queen's Private Apartments are open to the public.

 Later use

 Since the reign of King George II, no monarch has resided at Hampton Court.
-In fact, George III, from the moment of his accession, never set foot in the palace: he associated the state apartments with a humiliating scene when his grandfather had once struck him following an innocent remark.
-He did however have the Great Vine planted here in 1763 and had the top two storeys of the Great Gatehouse removed in 1773.
+In fact, George III, from the moment of his accession, never set foot in the palace: he associated the state apartments with a humiliating scene when his grandfather, George II, had once struck him following an innocent remark.
+He did however have the Great Vine planted there in 1763 and had the top two storeys of the Great Gatehouse removed in 1773.

 From the 1760s, the palace was used to house grace and favour residents.
 Many of the palace rooms were adapted to be rent-free apartments, with vacant ones allocated by the Lord Chamberlain to applicants to reward past services rendered to the Crown.
 From 1862 to his death in 1867, the scientist and pioneer of electricity Michael Faraday lived here.
 From the 1960s the number of new residents declined, with the last admitted in the 1980s.
-However existing residents could continue to live here.
+However existing residents could continue to live there.
 In 2005 three remained, with none by 2017.

 In 1796, the Great Hall was restored and in 1838, during the reign of Queen Victoria, the restoration was completed and the palace opened to the public.
 The heavy-handed restoration plan at this time reduced the Great Gatehouse (A), the palace's principal entrance, by two storeys and removed the lead cupolas adorning its four towers.
 Once opened, the palace soon became a major tourist attraction and, by 1881, over ten million visits had been recorded.
 Visitors arrived both by boat from London and via Hampton Court railway station, opened in February 1849.

 On 2 September 1952, the palace was given statutory protection by being Grade I listed.
 Other buildings and structures within the grounds are separately Grade I listed, including the early 16th-century tilt yard tower (the only surviving example of the five original towers); Christopher Wren's Lion gate built for Anne and George I; and the Tudor and 17th-century perimeter walls.